Brick-Logic/Hubcon/README.md

 - 256 concurrent requests (TPL library) is the sweet spot.
 Keeps working even with 65k parallelism level at the cost of latency over websockets.
 - HTTP consumes around 50% of the CPU, while WebSockets consume around 33% of the CPU under invoke load.
-- Observed stable ~45mb of RAM in all cases under testing load, both on client and server.
+- Observed stable ~35mb of RAM in all cases under load testing, both on client and server.
 - Hubcon Authentication Middleware has around ~7% performance cost for all tested RPS values.
   The tests include hooks, remote cancellation coordination, validation hooks, and all features configured in the `ClassicExample` project.

 Another test was conducted regarding max websocket clients.
-I managed to connect up to 39k clients (1.6-1.9gb of RAM usage).
+I managed to connect up to 40k clients (1.7-2.1gb of RAM usage).
-Due to socket assignment limitations on Windows, I'm unable to test more client counts for now, but it should theoretically support up to 220k concurrent websocket clients.
-200k clients at 1 RPS would be a safe bet on this processor or similar.
+Due to socket assignment limitations on Windows, I'm unable to test more client counts for now, but it should theoretically support up to 270k concurrent websocket clients at 1 RPS.
+Around 230k clients at 1 RPS would be a safe bet on this processor or similar.
 In the future, I will be making a testing environment for this using Linux.

 This is for a single instance.